/visitor

 How to send Visitor Profile updates using the HTTP API

 The HTTP API enables you to send user profile information to Adnuntius Data.
 This may be used, for example, to sync data from an external CRM into Adnuntius.
-If you are sending profile data from a user's browser, then you should use our Javascript API.
+If you are sending profile data from a user's browser, then you should use our .

-We support two different types of requests, asynchronous and synchronous.
-Both request methods expect data to be provided using the same request object format.
+We support two different types of requests, and .
+Both request methods expect data to be provided using the same request format.

 Data is sent to Adnuntius using a HTTP POST request, with a JSON payload containing the fields described below.
 A separate object is required for each profile to be created or updated.